133: Planes, Trains and Automobiles

 it's evolving fast, but to have a laudable aim of like switching things over and then to be making this bit very hard feels all a bit arse about face.

-I mean, you want to make a big change.
+Do you think, well, that sounds good?
+Yeah, we have, it's exactly that.
+I mean, you wanted to make a big change.

 The best way to do it is in very low impact ways.